If you’re looking for an affordable alternative to cable or fiber internet, Verizon 5G Home Internet has emerged as a leading option to consider.

 The service offers a 30-Day Satisfaction Guarantee.
 If you cancel within 30 days, you’ll get a refund as long as you return the equipment within 30 days of the cancellation date.

 Verizon will also cover up to $500 in early termination fees from your existing internet provider.

 IMPORTANT: If you qualify for the Affordable Connectivity Program (ACP), you can save up to $30 per month on Verizon Home Internet.
-Learn more about the program here.
+Check eligibility for the Verizon ACP program here.

 Verizon 5G Home Internet does not require professional installation.
-After you receive your internet equipment in the mail, you can get up and running in about five minutes.
+After you receive your Verizon Wi-Fi box and related equipment in the mail, you can get up and running in about five minutes.